Medical physicists are specialists in healthcare science, also known as clinical science.

 This consists of an undergraduate degree course like healthcare science, and work based training.
 To get onto the PTP you’ll need:

-- 5 GCSEs (A* to C) including English language, maths and a science subject
+- 5 GCSEs at grades 9 to 4 (A* to C) including English language, maths and a science subject

 - at least 2 A levels including maths or a science